Noble Research Institute represents the next step in Noble's 71-year legacy to advance agriculture

 Public Announcement of the Noble Research Institute by Bill Buckner

 Bill Buckner, President and CEO, announces the formation of the Noble Research Institute.
 The May 10, 2017 event was the public's introduction to the new Institute formed from the historic Noble Foundation.
-A newly created Samuel Roberts Noble Foundation will assume the philanthropy responsibilities of the former Noble Foundation while agricultural and research activities will transition into the Noble Research Institute.
+A newly created Samuel Roberts Noble Foundation will assume the philanthropy responsibilities of the former Noble Research Institute while agricultural and research activities will transition into the Noble Research Institute.
 Recorded at the Ardmore Convention Center in Ardmore, Oklahoma.

 Why Transition from Noble Foundation to Noble Research Institute? | Steve Rhines